All We Know About Marvel's 'Echo' Series: Release Date, Plot Details, Cast

-Finally, it’s almost time for Marvel’s Echo, the Hawkeye spin-off series, to premiere on Disney Plus, and we can’t wait!
+Finally, it’s almost time for Marvel’s Echo, the Hawkeye spin-off series, to premiere on Disney Plus Hotstar, and we can’t wait!

 The upcoming series, which is Marvel’s first-ever TV-MA-rated show (expect some gritty violence!), will follow Echo/Maya Lopez (Alaqua Cox), the adoptive daughter of Kingpin (Vincent D’Onofrio), after the events of Hawkeye.